waynecarter/simple-intelligence/service/README.md

 ### Services

-- **Sentiment Analysis:** Detects positive, negative, neutral, or mixed sentiment in text
+- **[Sentiment Analysis](./use-cases/sentiment-analysis.md)**: Detects positive, negative, neutral, or mixed sentiment in text
-- **Classification:** Categorizes text or images into predefined classes
+- **Classification**: Categorizes text or images into predefined classes
-- **Entity Extraction:** Identifies entities within text or images like persons, locations, and organizations
+- **Entity Extraction**: Identifies entities within text or images like persons, locations, and organizations
-- **Grammar Correction:** Fixes grammatical errors
+- **Grammar Correction**: Fixes grammatical errors
-- **Text Generation:** Produces text from a prompt or images
+- **Text Generation**: Produces text from a prompt or images
-- **Image Generation:** Produces an image from prompt
+- **Image Generation**: Produces an image from prompt
-- **Masking:** Hides specified entities like names and emails
+- **Masking**: Hides specified entities like names and emails
-- **Similarity Analysis:** Compares texts and provides a similarity score
+- **Similarity Analysis**: Compares texts and provides a similarity score
-- **Summarization:** Condenses text into a shorter version
+- **Summarization**: Condenses text into a shorter version
-- **Translation:** Converts text between languages
+- **Translation**: Converts text between languages
-- **Text Embedding:** Converts text into numerical vectors for machine learning
+- **Text Embedding**: Converts text into numerical vectors for machine learning
-- **Moderation:** Identifies and flags inappropriate or harmful content in text
+- **Moderation**: Identifies and flags inappropriate or harmful content in text

 ### Demo Videos